-The detailed mainline hydraulic design was completed using the June 2006 design forecast and the mainline facilities design assumptions described in Section 2.6 as well as system optimization and compressor modernization described in Section 2.8.
-NGTL performed computer simulations of the pipeline system to identify the facilities that would be required for NGTL to meet its firm and peak transportation expectations for the 2007/08 Gas Year.
+The detailed mainline hydraulic design was completed using the Forecast and the mainline facilities design assumptions described in Section 2.6 as well as system optimization and compressor modernization described in Section 2.8.
+NGTL performed computer simulations of the pipeline system to identify the facilities that would be required for NGTL to meet its firm and peak transportation expectations for the 2008/09 Gas Year.

 The following guidelines are used in assessing and determining the facilities requirements in this Annual Plan.